17 Best Books for Seniors: Handpicked Stories You'll Love This Season

 Book theme and plot

 The story centers on Denny Swift, a race car driver in Seattle, and his loyal companion Enzo who observes his master's life journey.
-Racing serves as a central metaphor for overcoming life's obstacles.
+Racing is a central metaphor for overcoming life's obstacles.
 Enzo witnesses Denny's marriage to Eve, the arrival of their daughter Zoe, and Eve's difficult battle with brain cancer.
 Following Eve's death, Denny must fight a bitter custody battle with his in-laws for Zoe, with Enzo playing an important role in the outcome.

 Why seniors love The Art of Racing